 Energy pickups are generally not worth it unless you’re already low, they’ll often be in mildly dangerous spots.
 In certain areas the speed up items can let you skip large amounts of danger, so keep them in mind.

 Do NOT use Blanc as your party leader in Neplunker, her jump has extra startup frames where she’s on the ground, which make everything much more fiddly.

 Actually, showing these is easier than describing them, so here’s a walkthrough video instead.
 But there’s some extra details below too.

 This one is easy enough even at the start of the game, and the reward is worth it: A key item that lets you craft another item that lets you break “metal” destructible objects.
-You need Planeptune Development level 4 to complete it, however.
-These objects can drop some crafting materials, and also often block the way to valuable treasures.
+You need Planeptune Development level 4 to complete the crafting, however.
+These level 2 objects you’ll now be able to break can drop some crafting materials, and also often block the way to valuable treasures.

 Be sure to save before you go in.
 Getting 100% of the optional items hidden around the map is hard, but doable.
 Just be sure to leave and save if you’ve gotten items but are running low on lives/energy.
 Just use an Eject button the moment you’re at zero lives and it’s impossible to lose.

 In the first map, don’t forget to jump when leaving the first platform.
 Make a beeline for the corridor to your left, avoiding enemies.
 They’re pretty high level if you do this as early as you possibly can, and they drain your energy.
 Carefully avoid the bat droppings, just wait for them to disappear entirely before moving on.
 Once you reach the mine cart you can cheap things out a bit.
 Just jump the gaps around the tracks instead of messing with the steam vents, but watch for bat droppings as you do so.
 Now just head straight along the tracks to the exit, avoiding enemies.